Photograph by Scott Nobles

 The impact can be even worse for transgender students, turning school into a war zone, not a place to learn.
 According to Harsh Realities: The Experience of Transgender Youth in Our Nation’s Schools, a report put out by GLSEN, a national organization dedicated to ensuring safe and affirming schools for lgbtq students, transgender students face much higher levels of harassment and violence than other students, even higher than LGB students.
 Nearly 90 percent surveyed said they were verbally harassed at school because of how they expressed their gender, such as how they wore their hair.
 Of the surveyed, 53 percent reported being physically harassed, such as pushed or shoved, and 26 percent were physically assaulted at school — punched, kicked, or even hurt with a weapon.

 Brandon Adams, an 11th-grader, transitioned during eighth grade.
-He was bullied on school grounds, in the hallways, and the bathroom.
-He was cyberbullied, receiving daily death threats.
+He was bullied on school grounds, in the hallways, and in the bathroom.
+He was also cyberbullied, receiving daily death threats.

 “The bullying was verbal and physical,” he says.
 “There was an attempted sexual assault by a fellow classmate, I was threatened on a school camping trip, and I was pushed and shoved into the wall, called a freak, tranny, dyke.
 I was cyberbullied for a year and a half.
 Police had to get involved.
 Not only were people threatening my life saying things like ‘I dream of waking up with blood on my hands and you dead,’ but there were cases where it was threatening the life of my family.”